DDP Shipping: What It Means, How It Works and Why It Matters

 |---|---|---|---|---|

 DDP gives the buyer the least amount of work and the most cost predictability.
-The trade-off is that you rely on the carrier to handle customs correctly and cannot control the duty payment process directly.
+The trade-off is that you rely on the operating party to handle customs correctly and cannot control the duty payment process directly.

 For small and medium businesses without in-house customs expertise, DDP is usually the right starting point.
 As your import volume grows and you develop relationships with customs brokers, switching to DAP for certain lanes may make sense if you want more control over the import process.